 Recycled scrap metal for the proposed project would be purchased from outside suppliers and transported into the facility by truck.
 Scrap metal to be received would include un-shredded and shredded scrap largely from crushed automobiles but also may include old appliances, machinery, sheet metal, rectangular bundles, and miscellaneous scrap metal.
 Un-shredded scrap metal would be processed by suppliers off-site to meet industry-standard size and cleanliness, arriving in a form either suitable for direct use in the steelmaking process or in larger sizes that would require cutting by a torch cutter, located in the scrap storage area, prior to its use in the process.
-The scrap metal would be moved using a front-end loader and loaded into a conveyor system using magnet cranes to the proposed Electric Arc Furnace (EAF).
+The scrap metal would be stored in the 24,300-square-foot scrap bay or at the overflow scrap storage piles.
+Scrap would be moved using a front-end loader and loaded into a conveyor system using magnet cranes to the proposed Electric Arc Furnace (EAF).
 Particulate matter emissions would be generated during the indoor and outdoor scrap handling and storage, from the scrap storage piles and sweepings, and from vehicular traffic on the paved facility roads.
 A small amount of particulate matter and combustion emissions would also be formed from the torch cutting of larger pieces of scrap.